 Notes:

-- As long your site has time remaining in its daily refresh capacity, a refresh job will run regardless of the time it takes for that refresh job to complete.
+• As long as your site has time remaining in its daily refresh capacity, a refresh job will start.

 Tips for optimizing extract refreshes capacity